 The New York Times praised it, calling it a “solid police thriller”.
 The Washington Post named it one of the “best new shows of the summer”.
 The Guardian, Mail, Express and Independent all rated it highly.
 But, for balance, The Telegraph didn’t like anything about it.

+6 x 60 minute episodes written by Glen Laker.
 Cast: Stefanie Martini (The Last Kingdom), Sam Reid (Interview With The Vampire), Blake Harrison (The Inbetweeners), Alun Armstrong (New Tricks), Jessica Gunning (Baby Reindeer, Outlaws), Aaron Pierre (Old, Genius) and Ruth Sheen (Vera Drake, Unforgotten).
 Produced by ITV, PBS and Noho Film & Television.
 Available on Netflix, Amazon, BritBox and Apple TV etc.

 VERA

-Glen also wrote episode three – Muddy Waters – of series 5, with Mark Bonnar, Alex Reid, Mark Womack, Jennifer Hennessy, Aisling Franciosi and Lee Ross.
+Glen wrote episode three – Muddy Waters – of series 5, with Mark Bonnar, Alex Reid, Mark Womack, Jennifer Hennessy, Aisling Franciosi and Lee Ross.
 Directed by Stewart Svaasand.
 It’s the one with the body in the slurry pit.
 And no, that wasn’t real slurry.

 GOOD KARMA HOSPITAL